drfranknlee/udc-for-image-analytics/scenario1/index.md

 <img src=rm/T101389-s1-exporttomanifest.png>

-## 5. Access to View Images Directly
+## 5. View Images Directly from Object Storage

 Combine the values of metadata tag "path" (ie bucket/vault) and "name" (filepath to the objects including the directories) for the full path to the images stored in the object storage bucket.
 The url for the object storage server or host can be located in the Spectrum Discover "Data source management" panel.
 In our case: